Single-use plastics

-Our seas are currently facing twin climate and biodiversity crises, partly fuelled by the single-use plastic problem.
+Our seas are facing climate and biodiversity crises, partly fuelled by the single-use plastic problem.
+We've got to switch to using more sustainable products, and UK governments need to do more to bring in legislation that bans single-use plastic being produced.

 The problem

-Our Beachwatch data shows thousands of single-use plastic items are found on our UK beaches each year.
-We must ditch our single-use addiction – we cannot recycle our way out of the current plastics crisis.
-And we cannot replace plastic with another single use material.
+Our Beachwatch data shows thousands of single-use plastic items are found on UK beaches each year.

 385